 The Terminal Server reboots at least once a month for Windows security patches.
 This typically happens every Friday night following the second Tuesday of the month (“Patch Tuesday”).
 Occasionally the CAT will also need to reboot the Terminal Server at other times in case of critical patches.
 We will not be able to postpone our patches to work around a long running session.

 Avoid running Web Browsers on the Terminal Server

-Do not run web browsers on the Terminal Server unless it is absolutely necessary to upload/download software from your N: drive or stash.
+Do not run web browsers on the Terminal Server unless it is absolutely necessary.
 Web browsers are notorious resources hogs and casual web browsing with a few open tabs can consume a lot of RAM and CPU.
 Do your web browsing on your local machine.

 Due to its shared nature, the Terminal Server is not an ideal place for long running processes.
 Unlike computer labs that have off times late in the night and on weekends, the remote access nature of the Terminal Server attracts users at all hours.
 If you feel you have a need to run an LRP on here, please contact us first so we can discuss the nature of your work and whether it can be accommodated.